 No camera is complete without its lens & mounting solution

 And the lens is where the cost is.
-Starting out, I think a simple budget lens is more than sufficient.
+Starting out, we think a simple budget lens is more than sufficient.
 For this, we will be recommending a Neewer lens.
-You can eventually replace it with different lenses if you like, but this is the cheapest lens I could find on Amazon for the A6000.
+You can eventually replace it with different lenses if you like, but this is the cheapest lens we could find on Amazon for the A6000.

 Some notes about this lens: